-After successful completion of the course, students should be able to
+After completion of this course, the students will be able to-

-- understand the concepts of physical principles in the biomolecular systems - learn properties and conformations of biomolecules - develop an understanding between the interaction between physics and biology
+- understand the concepts of physical principles in the biomolecular systems - learn properties and conformations of biomolecules - Develop an understanding of the interaction between physics and biology

-- Introduction: Brief introduction to all aspects of biology, cellular automata, Conway's Game of life. - Cell structure and function: Cell theory, cell membrane and transport, membranous organelles, non-membranous organelles, nuclear components and major cell types, viruses. - Molecules in the cell: carbohydrates, lipids, proteins and nucleic acids, their structure and function. - Code of life: Central dogma, DNA replication, transcription and translation.

-• Energy in life forms: Cellular respiration, glycolysis, Krebs cycle, electron transport chain, ATP calculation, photosynthesis, C4 pathway.
+- Introduction: Brief introduction to all aspects of Biology, cellular automata, Conway's Game of life. - Cell structure and function: Cell theory, cell membrane and transport, membranous organelles, Non-membranous organelles, Nuclear components and major cell types, viruses. - Molecules in the cell: carbohydrates, lipids, proteins and nucleic acids, their structure and function. - Code of life: Central dogma, DNA replication, transcription and translation. - Energy in life forms: Cellular Respiration, Glycolysis, Krebs cycle, Electron transport chain, ATP calculation, Photosynthesis, C4 pathway.

-- Intermolecular interactions: Covalent interactions, disulphide bonds, Van der Waals interactions, bond angles and torsions.
+- Intermolecular interactions: Covalent interactions, disulphide bonds, van der Waals interactions, bond angles and torsions.
 Role of hydrogen bonding and hydrophobic interaction in biomolecular structures.
-Examples of α-helices and β-sheets in proteins, Watson-Crick pairs in DNA, stacking interactions in DNA and RNA. - Protein Conformation: Conformational properties of polypeptides, Ramachandran plot, Helical parameters and conformation, organization as secondary and supersecondary structures in proteins, domains and motifs.
+Examples of α-helices and β-sheets in proteins, Watson-Crick pairs in DNA, stacking interactions in DNA and RNA. - Protein Conformation: Conformational properties of polypeptides, Ramachandran plot, Helical parameters and conformation, organization as secondary and super secondary structures in proteins, domains and motifs.
 Protein folding in vivo and in vitro of globular proteins, basic idea.